When most people think of traveling to (sub-saharan) Africa, they think of South Africa, Tanzania or Kenya and these countries are indeed awesome.

-Whilst Rastafarian culture is primarily associated with the caribbean island of Jamaica (and the tiresome Reggae singer Bob Marley) the strange religion began life in Ethiopia.
-Because of his successful resistance to European colonial rule, the Emperor Haile Selassie was accepted by many Africans as the black messiah and a whole mystical cult developed around him which morphed into a religion.
+Whilst Rastafarian culture is primarily associated with the Caribbean island of Jamaica (and the tiresome Reggae singer Bob Marley) the strange religion began life in Ethiopia.
+Because of his successful resistance to European colonial rule, Emperor Haile Selassie was accepted by many Africans as the black messiah and a whole mystical cult developed around him which morphed into a religion.

 The Rastafarian faith is an interesting mix of pan-African, rebel politics and Christianity with cannabis smoking as its Holy Sacrament.
-In Ethiopia you can visit the palace of Haile Selassie himself, meet with Ethiopian rastas, visit the churches and monasteries and if you are lucky, even engage in the holy sacrament for yourself.
+In Ethiopia, you can visit the palace of Haile Selassie himself, meet with Ethiopian rastas, visit the churches and monasteries and if you are lucky, even engage in the holy sacrament for yourself.

 Where To Go From Ethiopia

-Ethiopia is so vast, rich and rewarding that we recommend spending at least 3 – 4 weels exploring it.
+Ethiopia is so vast, rich and rewarding that we recommend spending at least 3 – 4 weeks exploring it.
 Once you have finished though, you may wish to cross by land to Djibouti which is one of Africa’s most accessible and underrated destinations.
 Alternatively, word on the street is that the long closed land border with Eritrea will soon be opening now that the long civil war between the 2 countries has resolved.